rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/may.md

 * **Batch Logging on a Device**

-    The rapyuta.io platform allows you to configure batch logging feature on a device to create a backup of device deployment logs in a single file in json format.
+    The rapyuta.io platform allows you to configure batch logging feature on a device to create a backup of device deployment logs in a single file in JSON format.
 For more information, [click here](/3_how-tos/32_device-management/325_configuring_batch_logging/).

 * **Adding ROS Namespace Automatically**